NethermindEth/agg-sandbox/README.md

-# AggLayer Sandbox
+# Agglayer Sandbox

-A development sandbox environment for the AggLayer with support for local blockchain simulation and fork mode.
+A development sandbox environment for the Agglayer with support for local blockchain simulation and fork mode.

 ## Table of Contents